ABOUT

 Recognizing the growing importance of recombinant proteins, human tissues and other biologically inspired materials and potential for applications to spine, he started on his PhD in Biomedical Engineering at Duke University in 2000, working in the laboratory of biomedical engineering professor Lori Setton, PhD.
 He collaborated with Duke orthopaedic and neurosurgical spinal surgeons in research to elucidate the pathogenesis of spinal degeneration using a mouse model of disc degeneration.

 Dr. Boyd received his PhD in the summer of 2007, and accepted a position as Associate Director of the Center for Entrepreneurship and Research Commercialization at Duke.
 In addition, Dr. Boyd was an adjunct professor for the Biomedical Engineering Department and the Masters of Engineering Management Program at Duke.
 While at Duke, he developed and taught classes in technology commercialization, risk management, engineering design, and leadership.
 He established and led the DUHatch student business incubator, which served graduate, professional and undergraduate students.
+After his time at Duke, Dr. Boyd moved back into a focus on medical device design & development and worked for a number of business ventures before his recent return to higher education.